Patch of Invisibility: Naturalistic Physical Black-Box Adversarial Attacks on Object Detectors: Method

 where:

 $t$ is the timestep (epoch), $\alpha$ is the step size, and $\tilde{\nabla}_{z} \mathcal{L}_{total}$ is the gradient approximation of the total loss with respect to the latent vector $z$.
-We used $\tau=20$ in all experiments based on empirical observations.
+We used $\tau=10$ in all experiments based on qualitative observations as follows. \autoref{fig:naturalness1} displays the patches generated without any form of projection.
+Conversely, \autoref{fig:patches} presents the patches generated through the application of \autoref{eq:projection}.

+In \autoref{sec:naturalness_assessment}, we employed a subjective evaluation paradigm to assess the perceived naturalness of the generated patches.

+Our methodology does not involve searching the latent space for an optimal patch.
+Instead, we use the most effective patch from the training dataset optimization and evaluate its performance on the test dataset.